dalikewara/pgxpoolgo/README.md

 ![GitHub license](https://img.shields.io/github/license/dalikewara/pgxpoolgo)

-**pgxpoolgo** is based on **[pgxpool](https://github.com/jackc/pgx)**, but provides `Pool` interface and ability to mock the `pgxpool` connection for unit tests.
+**pgxpoolgo** is based on **[pgxpool](https://github.com/jackc/pgx)**, but provides `Pool` interface and ability to mock the `pgxpool` connection for unit testing.

 This package also provides some mock function that based on **[pgxmock](https://github.com/pashagolub/pgxmock)** like `NewMockRows`.